luketych/Dev_Playground--opencode-agent_management--pm/README.md

 - **fast** (one command instead of manual linking)
 - **safe** (no destructive changes)

+## Intent: Focused Agent Sets
+The goal is to manage different namespaces of OpenCode agents without overwhelming the tab or `/agents` menu.
+We can link only a relevant subset at a time (for example, just git-related agents, or later only code-review agents) to keep sessions focused.
+This enables flexible agent configurations without a giant monorepo of settings and features.

 ## Repository contents
 - `descriptions/prd.md` — detailed product requirements for `opencode-agent-link`
 - prototypes and experiments (as they evolve)